jordanleal12/assignment-2-version-control-testing-evaluation/README.md

 with the words following `-b` being the name of the new branch.[^12]

 **2. Make changes**
 Each new branch is a safe place for making changes without worrying about the main branch.
 GitHub flow dictates that for each isolated, complete change in the branch, said changes should be staged then committed, ensuring easy reversion if required, and making new changes distinct and readable when merging to main branch.
-Each commit should contain a concise, descriptive message outline the changes made.
+Each commit should contain a concise, descriptive message outlining the changes made.
 The commands for WSL users is as follows:

 ```bash
 git add . #This stages all files